| | | | | | | | |

 • Storing: To store, cover the blueberry crisp with plastic wrap or place in an airtight container and store in the refrigerator for up to 4 days.
 Reheat the crisp at 300F in the oven or air fryer for a few minutes until warm.

-• Freezing: To freeze, place the crisp in a freezer-safe container and freeze for up to 2 months.
+• Freezing: To freeze, place the vegan blueberry crisp in a freezer-safe container and freeze for up to 2 months.
 Let the frozen crisp thaw fully overnight in the refrigerator before reheating at 300F in the oven or air fryer for a few minutes until warm.

 Recipe FAQs: